 |Program||Grade 12 courses and requirements||Grade 11 courses and requirements|

 |Food, Nutrition and Health||

 |Forest Resources Management; Forest Operations; or Forest Sciences||

 |Natural Resources Conservation||

 A language other than English at the Grade 12 level is recommended for all students planning to complete a Bachelor of Arts degree.
 Students without an additional Grade 12 language must take a language as part of their university studies.

 What is the equivalent of mathematics 11?
-One of the following: Principles of Mathematics 11, Pre-Calculus 11, or Foundations of Mathematics 12
+One of the following: Pre-calculus 11 or Foundations of Mathematics 12.

 What we mean by “approved Grade 12 courses”

 Applicants to UBC are required to write the BC Provincial Exams that are needed for graduation.
 BC Provincial Exam grades, including exams for English 12 or English 12 First Peoples, will be included only if they increase your admission average.
 However, in cases where a significant discrepancy exists between the course grade and the examination grade, UBC reserves the right to use the examination grade only.